Hemorrhoids

 Introduction

 Hemorrhoids are a common anorectal condition affecting millions of people worldwide.
-However, the prevalence and incidence of hemorrhoids can vary significantly across different ethnic populations and geographic regions.
-The information provided here is meant to be a brief introduction that examines the available epidemiological data on hemorrhoids in various ethnic groups and explores potential factors contributing to these differences.
+However, their prevalence and incidence can vary significantly across different ethnic populations and geographic regions.
+This brief introduction examines the available epidemiological data on hemorrhoids in various ethnic groups and explores potential factors contributing to these differences.

 Global Prevalence

-The overall global prevalence of hemorrhoids is estimated to range from 4.4% to 86%, with most studies reporting prevalence rates between 13-36%.
-This wide range reflects differences in study populations, diagnostic criteria, and methods of assessment.
+The global prevalence of hemorrhoids is estimated to range from 4.4% to 86%, with most studies reporting rates between 13% and 36%.
+This wide range reflects variations in study populations, diagnostic criteria, and assessment methods.

 Prevalence by Region and Ethnicity